msmichellegar/personal-website/posts/scala_var_val_difference.md

 ## var

 `var` represents a variable.
 It is a mutable reference to a value, meaning its value can change.
+It can be reassigned with another value of the same type.
 Similar to `var` or `let` in JavaScript.

 ```scala
   var x = 123 // defines variable x, of type Int